NicolasLagaillardie/mpst_rust_github/artifact.md

 To run all benchmarks reported in the paper, the reviewers need:

 * a minimum of 16GB RAM and 50 GB of disk space.
 The library itself is lightweight but the examples and benchmarks pose that requirement.
-* to enable localhost access (note that when you run a docker image the localhost is enabled by default)
+* to enable localhost access (note that it should be enabled by default, unless you disabled it beforehand)

-Note: The benchmark data in the paper was generated using an 32-cores AMD OpteronTM Processor 6282 SE machine (the tool makes heavy use of multicore, when available) with a quota of more than 100.000 files and 100 GB of HDD.
+Note: The benchmark data in the paper was generated using an 32-cores AMD Opteron<sup>TM</sup> Processor 6282 SE machine (the tool makes heavy use of multicore, when available) with a quota of more than 100.000 files and 100 GB of HDD.